sogou/workflow/docs/en/faq.md

 ### Project background and issues solved

-C++ Workflow,  originating from the communication engine in the distributed storage project of Sogou, gradually become the standard C++ project in Sogou.
+C++ Workflow,  originating from the communication engine in the distributed storage project of Sogou, gradually become the C++ programming standard in Sogou.
 It is used to support most C++ back-end services in Sogou.
 The project incorporates both communication and computing harmoniously, and supports to build high-performance services with complex relations between communication and computing.
 It can also be used as a simple asynchronous network engine or parallel computing framework.

 ### Get started with C++ Workflow